Unifying Entropy Regularization in Optimal Control: From and Back to Classical Objectives via Iterated Soft Policies and Path Integral Solutions: Special Properties of S-SP-RSOC

-The SRS-SP-RSOC formulation exhibits several remarkable structural properties that distinguish it from other classical stochastic control formulations.
-These features not only provide computational advantages but also enable powerful extensions such as compositional control design.

-Note that these special properties hold only when the policy and transition regularization weights are equal ($\lambda^P = \lambda^S = \lambda > 0$).

-These properties have previously been identified in case of, continuous-time Path Integral Control \cite{kappen2005linear} and in Linear Markov Games and SP-DOC case \cite{dvijotham2012linearly}.
-However, our analysis reveals that these features extend to the broader class of SRS-SP-RSOC.
+The S-SP-RSOC formulation exhibits several remarkable structural properties that distinguish it from the other classical formulations and enable powerful extensions such as compositional control design.
+Note that they only hold when the policy and transition regularization weights are equal ($\lambda^P = \lambda^S = \lambda > 0$).
+These properties have previously been identified in continuous-time Path Integral Control~\cite{kappen2005linear} and in Linear Markov Games and the SP-DOC case~\cite{dvijotham2012linearly}; our analysis reveals that they extend to the broader class of S-SP-RSOC.